 Credit Agreements.
-In October 2018, we amended our existing 5-year revolving credit agreement, reducing the maximum availability under the agreement to \$325.0 million, of which \$40.0 million of the commitments mature in March 2019, \$60.0 million of the commitments mature in October 2019 and \$225.0 million of the commitments mature in October 2020.
-Concurrently, we entered into a new senior 5-year revolving credit agreement in the amount of \$950.0 million that may be used for general corporate purposes, including investments, acquisitions and capital expenditures.
-The new facility, which matures in October 2023, provides for a swingline subfacility of \$100.0 million and a letter of credit subfacility in the amount of \$250.0 million.
-As of December 31, 2018, there were no amounts outstanding under the credit agreements.
+We currently have approximately \$1.2 billion, in the aggregate, available under two credit facilities, of which \$225.0 million matures in October 2020, which we may have difficulty replacing upon maturity, and \$950.0 million matures in October 2023.
+These credit agreements may be used for general corporate purposes, including investments, acquisitions and capital expenditures.
+The \$950.0 million facility includes a swingline subfacility of \$100.0 million and a letter of credit subfacility in the amount of \$250.0 million.
+As of December 31, 2019, there were no amounts outstanding under the credit agreements; however, in January 2020, a \$6.0 million financial letter of credit was issued under the \$950.0 million facility's letter of credit subfacility in support of an outstanding surety bond.